TommasoSitzia/pantrop-stand-growth/README.md

 ## Version and archival record

 GitHub contains the actively maintained data and analytical workflow.
 The datasets and the exact scripts used for the manuscript are permanently archived on Zenodo.
-The Zenodo record may be published while this GitHub repository remains private; the repository will be made public before final publication of the manuscript.

 - Zenodo DOI: **[TO BE ADDED]**
 - Corresponding GitHub release: **[TO BE ADDED]**